Tools That Will Help You Succeed

 Yoast SEO – A great plugin to insert metadata for pages and posts easily.
 It also polices SEO, short for Search Engine Optimization, practices.
 While you should take its recommendations with a pinch of salt, it doesn’t hurt to take note of the suggestions.

-Smush – Images are one of the biggest culprits for slowing down your site load time.
-This plugin will help you automate image optimization by reducing the image size, file size, and getting rid of hidden EXIF data.
+Image Optimization by Optimole – Images are one of the biggest culprits for slowing down your site load time.
+I’ve tried a few image optimization plugins, and by far this is my favorite.

 Edit Author Slug – When you click on a user, the link adds the user’s username as the slug.
 Which can be a huge security issue for most WordPress sites.
 Edit Author Slug helps you mask the username with a custom slug.

-iTheme Security – Website security is of utmost importance!
+Wordfence – Website security is of utmost importance!
 As much as I love WordPress, because it’s open source (which is a good thing), it can also be vulnerable.
 Please do take site security very seriously.
-There are plugins that can help you, and iTheme Security is one of the best among the bunch.
+There are plugins that can help you, and Wordfence is one of the best among the bunch.
 Please note that some hosting companies also offer you additional security and regular site scanning for an added fee.

 UpDraft Plus – Most hosting companies offer daily backups for either free or an additional cost (it’s a free feature on my preferred hosting company — SiteGround).
 However, I still prefer to have a backup plugin in place just because!
 Also, UpDraft Plus saves a backups file locally, so, if something unexpectedly goes wrong (during a plugin update for example), as long as you can access the WordPress dashboard, you can restore to a previous backup with just a click.